Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Methods

-Here, $H(X, Y)$ denotes the \textit{joint entropy} between variables $X$ and $Y$, which quantifies the total uncertainty associated with their combined outcomes.
+Here, $H(X, Y)$ denotes the joint entropy between variables $X$ and $Y$, which quantifies the total uncertainty associated with their combined outcomes.
 It reflects not only the individual variability of each variable, but also its shared structure.
 We normalized $I(X;Y)$ to account for differences in the marginal entropies of $X$ and $Y$.
 The normalised MI (NMI) is defined as

 Before computing the NMI, each variable was rescaled to a fixed range, either \([0,1]\) or \([-1,1]\), depending on its physical bounds.
 Joint histograms were then constructed using 64 uniformly spaced bins across the normalized range.
 This fixed binning approach provides enough resolution to capture nonlinear dependencies while maintaining numerical stability in the mutual information estimates.
 Normalizing and binning in this way ensures consistency across variables and time steps, allowing for reliable comparisons and minimizing sensitivity to outliers or local fluctuations in the data.
+To assess the statistical reliability of the observed information-theoretic coupling, quantified by the NMI, we performed pixel-shuffle surrogate tests within each time-height window.
+For each driver-target variable pair (e.g., temperature as the driver and velocity or magnetic field components as the target), we generated \( N = 500 \) spatial surrogates by randomly permuting pixel positions within the vortex mask.
+This procedure preserves the marginal amplitude distributions of each variable while destroying their spatial correspondence, thereby eliminating genuine statistical dependencies between them.
+Using the surrogate ensemble, we computed the MI values to construct a null distribution, from which the significance level, \(p_{\mathrm{sig}}\), was defined as the fraction of surrogate samples with MI values greater than or equal to the observed one.
+Across the entire analysed region and time interval, \(p_{\mathrm{sig}} \lesssim 0.002\) in nearly all pixels, with only isolated exceptions.